By using this site, you agree to the Privacy Policy and Disclaimer.

 A. Withholding sex

-Narcissistic abusers may withhold sex or affection as a means of punishing or controlling their partner.
+Narcissistic partners may withhold sex or affection as a means of punishing or controlling their partner.

 B. Coercing or pressuring their partner